qlum/q500wheels/README.md

-# Printable feet to mount wheels on the Quibe
+# Printable feet to mount wheels onto the CoolerMaster Qube 500

 ![Render of mounts](./images/preview.png)